Join the LadVen OS testing programRequest a demo

 4. Agree as a team on which record is the primary one, so that new opportunities and correspondence go into it.

+The current CRM has no safe automatic merge: do not bypass that boundary with direct calls or bulk manual moves.
 It is better not to let duplicates happen at all: the discipline of searching before creating is cheaper than untangling a diverging history.
 If duplicates appear regularly, that is a signal to fix the client-intake process rather than to fight the consequences by hand every time.

 States You May See